Derrick-Nyongesa/Hospital-Management-System/README.md

-# CONSULT APP
+# Dr. Little

-> About Us
-> A clinical communication and collaboration platform that coordinates

-        activities and data flow between health workers.
+This is a clinical communication and collaboration platform that coordinates activities and data flow between health workers

 # Demo